Ihioma

 Ihioma is a community in the Orlu section of Imo State in Southeastern Nigeria.
+It is made up of three major communities Okwuabala, Ebenese and Umuezennachi.
+Major secondary schools include Green Uzo Comprehensive college and Ihioma girls secondary school.

 The area has a school.
 Soil studies have been conducted in the area.
 The area has seen conflict from Biafra separatists.
 Programs for displaced children have been established in the area.